Ma-Vin/typewriter/README.md

 There are permutations of the following categories for each severity

 * log without additional parameters, e.g. `Information(args ...any)`
-* log with correlation, e.g. `InformationWithCorrelation(correlationId string, args ...any)`
+* log with correlation id, e.g. `InformationWithCorrelation(correlationId string, args ...any)`
 * log with custom values map, e.g. `InformationCustom(customValues map[string]any, args ...any)`
+* log with correlation id from context, e.g. `InformationCtx(context context.Context, args ...any)`
 * message format with args, e.g. `Informationf(format string, args ...any)`
 * panic (only for warning, error and fatal) e.g. `ErrorWithPanic(args ...any)`
 * exit (only for fatal) e.g. `FatalWithExit(args ...any)`